-It seems that everyone wants a piece of Venice, from selfie-stick-wielding tourists and foreign entrepreneurs to self-interested politicians and the rising Adriatic Sea.
-As La Serenissima sails further into the 21st century, new (and revisited) challenges are stirring up some rather choppy seas.
+It seems that everyone wants a piece of Venice, from selfie-stick-wielding tourists and foreign entrepreneurs, to self-interested politicians and the rising Adriatic Sea.
+As La Serenissima sails further into the 21st century, new challenges are stirring up rather choppy seas.
 How does a city reconcile its magnetism with its fragility, its individuality with an increasingly homogenised, globalised world?

 Tempers are fraying in La Serenissima as the rising tide of tourism – 25 million per annum – threatens to overwhelm the city.
-Of the 54,976 residents who remain in the historic centre (down from 102,000 in 1976), life in the world’s most beautiful city is woeful, featuring low-wage employment, lack of affordable housing, neglected civic infrastructure, political disenfranchisement and a declining quality of life.
+Of the 53,835 residents who remain (down from 102,000 in 1976), life in the world’s most beautiful city is woeful, featuring low-wage employment, limited housing, neglected civic infrastructure, political disenfranchisement and a declining quality of life.

-Top of the list of grievances is the lack of affordable housing, which is forcing young Venetians out of their island home and over to mainland Mestre from where 40,000 of them currently commute.
-The liberalisation of the rental sector in 2013 and the growth of home-rental websites mean fewer and fewer apartments are available to rent.
+Top of the list of grievances is the lack of affordable housing, which is forcing young Venetians out of their island home and over to mainland Mestre, from where 40,000 of them currently commute.
+The liberalisation of the rental sector in 2013 and the unregulated growth of home-rental websites mean fewer apartments are available to rent, and at ever-increasing prices.
 After all, when tourists will pay €1000 a week to rent an apartment, renting to locals for a quarter of the price is hardly an enticing prospect.

 A Showdown at Unesco